jegesmedve09/Free-BBN/README.md

 > to fix mistakes while we actually **understand** the code...
 > **that's not shit.
 That's smart load-sharing.**
 >
-> don't cancel me on X pls... nor Grok.
-Grok did nothing wrong.
+> don't cancel me on X pls...
+I don´t even have X...

 <br><br>